nftstorage/carbites/README.md

 ### `class RootedCarSplitter`

-Split a CAR file into several smaller CAR files ensuring every CAR file contains a single root node.
+Split a CAR file into several smaller CAR files ensuring every CAR file contains a single root node that references all the blocks _and_ the original roots (only in the first CAR).

-Some CAR implementations require a single root CID in the header of a CAR file.
 When reading/extracting data from the CARs, the root node should be discarded.

 Import in the browser: